JingTaiWu/TSOS/README.md

 File System Related
 --------------

-- Implement a file system in HTML5 web storage as discussed in class.
+- ~~Implement a file system in HTML5 web storage as discussed in class.~~
-- Include a file system viewer in your OS interface.
+- ~~Include a file system viewer in your OS interface.~~
-- File System Device for all of the functional requirements noted above.
+- ~~File System Device for all of the functional requirements noted above.~~
-- load the fsDD in a similar manner as the keyboard device driver.
+- ~~load the fsDD in a similar manner as the keyboard device driver.~~
-- Develop your fsDD to insulate and encapsulate the implementation of the kernel-level I/O operations from the byte-level details of your individual blocks on the lcoal storage.
+- ~~evelop your fsDD to insulate and encapsulate the implementation of the kernel-level I/O operations from the byte-level details of your individual blocks on the lcoal storage.~~

 Scheduling Related